Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

-Without going into too much detail, to each inconsistent $k$-simplex $\sigma \in \cT$ we can associate a $(k+1)$-simplex $\sigma^I \in \cU$ that is said to `trigger' the inconsistency.
-And it happens that the simplex $\sigma^I$ cannot be too thick~\cite[Cor 8.13]{Boissonnat2018}.
+A simplex of the tangential Delaunay complex $\cT$ is said to be inconsistent if it does not belong to the closed stars of all of its vertices.
+In the presence of inconsistent simplexes, $\cT$ is not a topological submanifold.
+Without going into too much detail, to each inconsistent $k$-simplex of the tangential Delaunay complex, $\sigma \in \cT$, we can associate a $(k+1)$-simplex of the Delaunay complex, $\sigma^I \in \cU$, that is said to `trigger' the inconsistency; and, as it happens, that simplex $\sigma^I$ cannot be too thick~\cite[Cor 8.13]{Boissonnat2018}.
 These inconsistencies are dealt with in~\cite{Boissonnat2018} by perturbing $\cU$ using a variant of the weighing method of~\cite{cheng2000silver} which consists in lifting the points to dimension $d+1$ by assigning weights to them and then reassigning random weights (from a carefully chosen distribution) to the vertices of a sliver; see Algorithm 5 in~\cite{Boissonnat2018}.
-The overall method for building a tangential Delaunay complex with no inconsistencies is described in Algorithm 8 in~\cite{Boissonnat2018}, and is shown to have shown to have expected running time proportional to the sample size~\cite[Th 8.17]{Boissonnat2018}.
+The overall method for building a tangential Delaunay complex with no inconsistencies is described in Algorithm 8 in~\cite{Boissonnat2018}, and is shown to have expected running time proportional to the sample size~\cite[Th~8.17]{Boissonnat2018}.
+We refer to this algorithm as TDC.
+The overall algorithm is complex, but a relatively accessible although partial description is given in~\cite{aamari2018stability}.

-\begin{theorem}[Th 7.16 and Th 8.18 in~\cite{Boissonnat2018}] Let $\cT_0$ denote the output of Algorithm 8 in~\cite{Boissonnat2018}.
-Assuming that $\eps$ is small enough that $\eps \le 1/C$, with probability 1, $\cT_0$ is piecewise linear k-submanifold without boundary, homeomorphic to $\cM$ via the projection $P_\cM$, which in addition is a $C \eps^2$-distortion map. \end{theorem}

-Because $\cT_0$ is in one-to-one correspondence with $\cM$ via a $C \eps^2$-distortion map, the distances on $\cT_0$ provide the desired approximation~\eqref{new_bound} to the distances on $\cM$.
+\begin{theorem}[Th~7.16 and Th~8.18 in~\cite{Boissonnat2018}] There is a constant $C>0$ depending on $\cM$ such that, if TDC is provided with an $(\eps, 1/2)$-net of $\cM$ together with the tangent spaces at each point of the net, then with probability~1 it returns a piecewise linear submanifold of dimension $k$ without boundary that is a $C\eps^2$-distortion of $\cM$. \end{theorem}